Qytera-Gmbh/Qytera-Gmbh.github.io/projects/qtaf/docs/sections/plugins/testRail/TestRail_Plugin.md

 ## QTAF and TestRail Integration

-This section shows how the results, attachements and report could be sent to TestRail.
+This section shows how the results, attachments and report could be sent to TestRail.

 This segment illustrates how to transmit results, attachments, and reports to TestRail.